SteelPh0enix/JSMN-CPP11-Wrapper/README.md

 ## Dependencies

-Only JSMN, and at least C++11-compatible compiler.
-I've used [modernized (header-only)](https://github.com/zserge/jsmn/tree/modernize) version in development, so if you want to use standard, separated version, you have to compile and link it by yourself.
+At least C++11-compatible compiler.
+I've used [modernized (header-only)](https://github.com/zserge/jsmn/tree/modernize) version of JSMN in development, so if you want to use standard, separated version, you have to compile and link it by yourself.

+Also, it's slightly modified (added some `inline`'s to make it suitable for template usage), so i suggest to `diff` it before swapping.

 In case you'd want to run tests, you will need [Catch2 library](https://github.com/catchorg/Catch2) and CMake.
 Go to [tests](./test) directory for more information.